laxa88/app-test-panda/README.md

 "eslint.enable": true,
 ```

+### Testing

+Run `npm run test` to run unit tests once.
+You can instead use `npm run test --watch` which will automatically run tests whenever files are changed.

 ### Mocking files for Jest

 To mock any file, add a `__mocks__` folder adjacent to the folder being mocked, and add the folder and files with the same name as the file being mocked.